Mythbusters: 10 Cleaning Tips You Need To Ignore

 7. Put mouthwash in the washing machine to clean.

-Jesus please take the wheel.
+Jesus, please take the wheel.
 Just because mouthwash has the same artificial coloring as your dishwashing liquid, does not mean it does the same thing.
-If you do want your clothes to look alien blue and smell like peppermint however, go for it!
+If you do want your clothes to look alien blue and smell like peppermint, however, go for it!

 8. Take Coca-Cola in your toilet to clean.

 Jesus, continue to take the wheel.
 I understand if you’re a Pepsi person and you’re looking for ways to use any mistakenly acquired bottles of Coke, but really?
 Leave the toilet out of this.
-There are plenty of appropriate toilet cleaning liquids that can be purchased at Duane Reade, CVS, or wherever else you shop for Coca Cola.
+There are plenty of appropriate toilet cleaning liquids that can be purchased at Duane Reade, CVS, or wherever else you shop for Coca-Cola.
 Use the coke to water down your rum.

 9. Use a white sponge to clean the walls of your toilet.

 Personally, I would never actually clean my toilet.
 Would much rather hit flush until the problem goes away or hire Maid Sailors, but let’s just say for giggles that I actually was going to clean the “walls of my toilet”, using a plain white sponge is likely the LAST thing I would do.
-You need a proper cleaning product that can obliterate bacteria the way 10-ton truck would obliterate a bike.
+You need a proper cleaning product that can obliterate bacteria the way the a 10-ton truck would obliterate a bike.
 Keep the sponge (and your hands in general) away from your toilet.

 10. Use a solution of salt to keep the color of your clothes.